-The application deadline for the 2013 REU program was February 15th.
-The program will take place over 10-weeks during the summer, from May 25th to August 3rd.
-Dates subject to change.
-Students must be available for the entire duration of the program.
+The application deadline for the 2014 REU program was February 15th.
+The program will take place over 10-weeks during the summer, from May 25th to August 2nd.
+Students MUST be available for the entire duration of the program.

-CLICK HERE to meet the 2013 REU mentors and learn about their programs.
+Click here to read about the 2014 REU mentors and their programs.